 Speech and Language Therapy

-Mrs Wooldridge and Miss Robbin from West Midlands Speech and Language Therapy come into school once a week.
-They support school in identifying and assessing children who need some additional speech and language input.
+Miss Robbin from West Midlands Speech and Language Therapy comes into school once a week.
+She supports the school in identifying and assessing children who need some additional speech and language input.
 This input may be given in the classroom or out of class in small groups or one to one.
 To show our commitment to the importance of speech and language in our school we have held a 'No Pens Wednesday' day last term and will be planning another one very soon.

 Pupil and School Support

-Christina Whyte from Access to Education visits schools regularly to support staff and provide additional assessment of children's needs where necessary.
-If an assessment does take place, recommendations are made which are shared with all relevant staff members and, where possible, the recommendations are put in to place.
+Sarah Smith from Access to Education visits schools regularly to support staff and provide additional assessment of children's needs where necessary.
+If an assessment does take place, recommendations are made which are shared with all relevant staff members and, where possible, the recommendations are put into practise.

 Claire Jarvis is our Educational Physiologist from Birmingham City Council.
 She visits the school regularly to support our practice.
 An educational physiologist supports the identification of different needs, including behavioural, cognition and learning.